eduardofortes001/assignments/README.md

 ```bash
 ./getec2.py
 ```
-It will ask for an Instance id or * which will get all instances available in the region and present the information in a simple table format.
+It will ask for an Instance Id or * which will get all instances available in the region and present the information in a simple table format.

-You could also invoke the lambda function directly from CLI but in this case you have to replace instance id in the payload properly either with * or the propper Instance id and look for the response.json file where the command will write the information in a json format.
+You could also invoke the lambda function directly from CLI but in this case you have to replace instance_id in the payload propperly either with * or the propper Instance id and look for the response.json file where the command will write the information in a json format.
 ```bash
 aws lambda invoke --cli-binary-format raw-in-base64-out --function-name ec2_Function --payload '{"Instance":"instance_id"}' response.json
 ```